filippovarini/sharktrack/annotation-pipelines.md

 - **What is a `max-conf-detection`?** A track is made up of different detections for the same elasmobranch at different times.
 Each detection has a confidence score.
 The `max-conf-detection` is the detection (frame,time,bounding box) which achieved the highest score, and it's associated frame is saved in the `./detections/` folder for each track
 - **Why does it matter?** This allows the user to process only once annotation per track, instead of thousands of frames.
 Once the user is done with the cleaning, a script automatically reflects the changes on every detection for the track, computing MaxN
 - **But one frame is not enough to determine the species of a shark** That's why we show in the frame the video path and time, so you can go back to the video, and use it to assign a Species.
+- **I am seing the same elasmobranch in multiple detections**: The model might lose the track and create a new one.
+This will not affect the MaxN accuracy, it will only require you to clean more images.
 - **But...?** If you have any other question, feel free to [email us](mailto:fppvrn@gmail.com?subject=SharkTrackFAQ)